 What Is the Best Crash Pad?

-Although we recommend crash pads like the Organic Simple Pad and the Metolius Session II for their value and overall performance, the best crash pad is the one that serves your current and future needs as a climber.
+Although we recommend crash pads like the Organic Full Pad and the Metolius Session II for their value and overall performance, the best crash pad is the one that serves your current and future needs as a climber.

 Ask yourself questions like: How much space do I have to store a crash pad when I’m not using it?
 What kind of boulder problems do I most like to climb?
 What is my budget?